 Q: Can I obtain a research assistantship (GRA) during my Atlanta semester?

 A: There are limited opportunities for those students on the master’s thesis track, but the majority of funding is reserved for PhD students.
-Students will need to contact Georgia Tech-Lorrraine’s Director of Academic Programs, for direction on trying to secure a GRA before heading to the Atlanta campus.
+Students will need to contact our Head of Academic Program at Georgia Tech-Lorraine for direction on trying to secure a GRA before heading to the Atlanta campus.
 GRAs are not guaranteed.
-The School of Mechanical Engineering has already indicated that they will not grant ANY GRA/GTAs for students coming to the Atlanta campus.
+Remember that MSME students must obtain a GRA before transferring to the Atlanta campus.

 Q: Can I apply to be a teaching assistant (GTA)?